How the Puppy project is run

 For me, Puppy is a fun project.
 If it stops being fun, I will move onto something else.
 I don't have the motivation for more formality, and I find that trying to please many people is not good for the project in the long run.
 So I just do whatever I please -- I consider all advice very carefully, and often do follow it, but in the end what it comes down to is I decide what to do next in Puppy.
 There is no committee, no inner-circle.
 You may advise me, but I have no obligation to do anything that you say or expect.
 If you think I've done something dumb, well, that's just tough.

-Possibly the hectic release schedule will slow down sometime, after all there are other things in life -- I want to go off fossicking soon (gemstones, gold).
+Possibly the hectic release schedule will slow down sometime, after all there are other things in life.

-There are currently several Puppy-derivatives, and one that is an actual fork -- Grafpup.
+There are currently several Puppy-derivatives, and some that are actual forks -- such as FatDog64.
 Anybody is welcome to fork the project and manage it anyway they like.
 The thing is though, it isn't easy, an incredible amount of commitment is required.
-If you like Puppy but would like to see more formal management, Nathan, the developer of Grafpup might be interested.
-Good ideas in Grafpup will likely find their way back to Puppy anyway.
+These diverse projects have a lot of cross-pollination, and a lot of ideas developed for a derivative or fork find their way back into the official Puppy.

 How to contributeOkay, the above outlines the boundaries of the project.
 Another issue is how to contribute?
 The answer to that is just get involved in the Forum, chat with others, get to know what's going on, find out what needs doing.
 It's very informal.
 Get involved in a discussion thread.
 If a solution is developed for some problem, or a new application, that you think needs to be in the next Puppy, send me a personal message via the Forum.

 Or even test your own modified Puppy.
-Puppy Unleashed makes it very easy to build a custom Puppy, and many people have done this.
-Well, you don't even need Unleashed -- it is a simple matter to remaster the CD, except that Unleashed is best for more fundamental changes.
-Puppy enthusiasts such as MU and Ted Dog (Forum names) have setup sites for hosting contributed packages and custom puppies.
+Woof makes it very easy to build a custom Puppy, and many people have done this (but, some Linux commandline and utilities skills required).
+Well, you don't even need Woof -- it is a simple matter to remaster the CD, except that Woof is best for more fundamental changes.

 If you are a user and something does not work, maybe your wifi card, or whatever, do not contact me directly.
 Go to the Forum, create a new thread.
 I get lots of emails and personal messages from people with problems, asking me can I fix it -- well, I can't even acknowledge the message, there are too many of them.
 Go to the Forum.
 I am the person you contact when something is to be contributed for the next Puppy.

 One thing I have noticed is that sometimes people feel ignored.
 Someone may have developed a program or something, but receive little or no interest, including no response from me.
 This is part of what you may have to expect in a very big forum.
 If someone has a problem, there are usually helpful replies, but I have noticed some people launch programs or projects and they are disappointed in the lack of interest.
 Something may be sent to me, hoping that I will use it, but i don't.
-Well, there's no easy solution here -- if you think that you have developed something worthy, then persist with it, remind me repeatedly if necessary -- I have been known to suddenly adopt something a year or so later.
+Well, there's no easy solution here -- but, I have been known to suddenly adopt something a year or so later.

 Note, even I have a problem with getting feedback.
 I have often submitted something for testing and hardly anyone does.
 So if even I have that problem, don't feel bad if you do!

 Concerning release schedules.
 I will usually release an alpha and/or beta before the final release.
-Usually though I am frustrated by a very limited number of people testing the alphas and betas, so I have to release the final so that more bugs get found.
-Fortunately bugs in the final release are usually minor.
-For example, I released v2.16, then some small bugs were found, so shortly afterward I released 2.16.1.
+Usually though I am often frustrated by a very limited number of people testing the alphas and betas, so I have to release the final so that more bugs get found.

 Personal disputesConcerning disputes between Puppy contributors.
 These may be personality clashes, which happens quite often on the Forum.
-Earlier this year (2007) there was a problem with a member clashing with a Forum moderator and/or other Forum members.
-The member felt victimised, and left the Forum and the Puppy project completely.
+There have been cases of a member clashing with a Forum moderator and/or other Forum members and then leaving the Puppy project completely.

 So, you have to realise in advance that getting involved in the Forum, any forum for that matter -- though the Puppy Forum does tolerate a wide range of viewpoints and off-beat characters, more so than some other strictly-moderated forums -- can result in some raised emotions.